top of page

 I believe that through art it is possible to create a supportive and inclusive environment where the children can grow and thrive.

-Support Maria's work at Hudson Guild by making a donation to CMA's Emergency Arts Education Fund, which provides free arts education to NYC schools that need it most.
+Support Maria's work at Hudson Guild by donating to CMA's Emergency Arts Education Fund, which provides free arts education to NYC schools that need it most.

 NEXT